run-house/runhouse/docs/how-to-use-runhouse.rst

 Using Runhouse
 ==========================
-This page will guide you can use Runhouse to develop and deploy your ML projects.
+This page offers a more detailed guide on using Runhouse to develop and deploy your ML projects.
 If you have any questions about what is described here, please reach out to
 `hello@run.house <mailto:hello@run.house>`_ or ping us on Discord and we'd be happy to walk you through the details.

 Quick Start